filyp/whisper-simple-dictation/README.md

 - press a key to start recording
 - release it to stop recording
-- whisper transcribes it
+- Whisper transcribes it
 - the text is typed with simulated keypresses

+You can either run Whisper locally or through OpenAI's API.

-You need a CUDA device with at least 4GB VRAM.
+For local execution you need a CUDA device with at least 4GB VRAM.
 Uses whisper version `large-v3`, run with FasterWhisper.

+With remote execution, OpenAI's API has about 1 second delay (as of Jan 2024), while local is near instant.

 ## Installation